scodec/scodec-bits/README.md

 Building
 --------

 This project uses sbt and requires node.js to be installed in order to run Scala.js tests.
-To build, run `sbt publish-local`.
+To build, run `sbt publishLocal`.

 Code of Conduct
 ---------------